rpguptai/werehouse-lite/README.md

 # Werehouse
-This is lightweight POC for warehouse system
+This is lightweight POC for warehouse backend.

 ## Design